sfarrens/sfarrens.github.io/_posts/2022-02-20-best-albums.md

 [<img src="https://upload.wikimedia.org/wikipedia/en/0/0b/Gojira_Fortitude_artwork.png" class="md-image">](https://en.wikipedia.org/wiki/Fortitude_(album))

+##### Drowning all day long, in an ocean of stress, gotta find a safety raft, another wave is striking down

 French environmentally conscientious progressive metal masters [Gojira](https://en.wikipedia.org/wiki/Gojira_(band)) released their seventh studio album, [*Fortitute*](https://en.wikipedia.org/wiki/Fortitude_(album)), in the first half of 2021 signalling the start of many good things to come.
 As should be expected, Gojira deliver on all of the technical complexity and crisp production that has become trademark of their sound.
+Driving riffs and intense vocals are perfectly interspersed with calm and pensive interludes throughout the album making this a perfect follow up to 2016's *Magma*.

+Any other year this album could have easily been my number one pick.

 ### 2 Hushed and Grim - *Mastodon*